uretral/bitrix-data/docs/about-us.md

 weight: 9
 ---

-[Spatie](https://spatie.be) is a webdesign agency based in Antwerp, Belgium.
+[Spatie](https://spatie.be) is a webdesign agency based in Antwerp, Belgium

 Open source software is used in all projects we deliver.
 Laravel, Nginx, Ubuntu are just a few of the free pieces of software we use every single day.
 For this, we are very grateful.